 NATIONAL HUB – PORTUGAL

-Each country involved had to create the conditions for the development of a National Hub in Human Biomonitoring, which responded to the requests of the leaders of the work packages of the HBM4EU initiative.
-In Portugal, within the scope of HBM4EU, the National Hub was set up by the above-mentioned entities, with the purpose of monitoring and managing Portuguese participation in the HBM4EU initiative and leading to the creation and development of the foundations of a national human biomonitoring platform.
+Each country involved had to create the conditions for the development of a National Hub for Human Biomonitoring, which responded to the requests of the leaders of the HBM4EU initiative's work packages.
+In Portugal, within the scope of HBM4EU, the National Hub was formed by the entities mentioned above, with the purpose of monitoring and managing Portuguese participation in the HBM4EU initiative and leading to the creation and development of the foundations for a national human biomonitoring platform.

-National Hub contact point - Portugal (on HBM4EU):
+National Hub contact point – Portugal (at HBM4EU):

 Rita Cavaleiro (FCT)